 However, with a basic understanding of photo editing, you can work on your pictures.
 Some of the major edits to be done are on white lights, lens correction, composition bending, and the adjustments of shadows, highlights, and clarity

 01. How many shots of a property are required for the proper listings?

 The overall number of shots is often dependent on the site the pictures will be published.
 However, the overall amount is dependent on the agreement between the photographer and the client

-02. Why are wide-angle lenses better for real estate photography?
+02. Why are wide-angle lenses better for real estate photoshoot?